LP Review: The Hu- Rumble and Thunder (Deluxe Edition)

 The album clocks in at over 90 minutes long, which features the original twelve tracks plus a reworking of the hit tracks with special guests in the guise of Alice in Chains, Bad Wolves, Serj Tankian and singer/songwriter LP.
 In addition, there are four acoustic versions too.

 The popular 'This is Mongol' begins with the traditional guttural throat singing over the Morin Khuur (Horsehead Fiddle).
-The high-tempo music blends instruments from Mongolia with the Tovshur (Mongolian guitar), Tumur Khuur (jaw harp) and throat singing with contemporary sounds they call "Hunnu Rock".
+The high-tempo music blends instruments from Mongolia with the Tovshur (Mongolian guitar), and Tumur Khuur (jaw harp), who practices an ancient throat singing called "Hunnu Rock".
 As mentioned earlier, this unique approach to modern metal is part of the appeal to a larger audience.

 ''Yut Hòvênde' marks a heavier direction for the unit.
 Strong, percussive beats accompany choral cries about the Mongolian spirit.
 I can see why 'Rumble and Thunder' was a successful album as The Hu can showcase their versatility as musicians and singers.
 'Triangle' and 'Mother Nature' are folk 'odes' to their native land, whilst 'Sell the World' show their Metallica influences with thick, guttural voices over heavy guitars and the fiddle acting like a rhythm guitar.
 The heavenly harmonies on 'Bii Byenglee' are a treat for music fans of folk or world music.
 'Tatar Warrior' is the closest The Hu comes to death metal with distorted, sinister riffs and deep guttural growls.